Close Menu

 In order to figure out your physical RFC, the SSA will examine your medical records.
 They will take into account the symptoms your doctor describes in your medical records.
 Also, the SSA will review any statements from the SSA’s doctors.

 The SSA will also consider descriptions about your limits from your family and friends.
 For example, your family and friends could write statements about how your stroke limits you in your daily life.
-Find out more here about RFC and how it along with age can prevent you from working.
+Find out more about how your RFC along with age can prevent you from working.
 Also, find out more about SSA’s Medical Vocational Guidelines.
 If your stroke symptoms limit you, then hire an attorney to document those facts for the SSA.

 WE CAN HELP YOU WIN SSD BENEFITS

-At Cannon Disability Law, we can help you file for SSD benefits.
+At our law firm, we can help you file for SSD benefits.
 Also, we can help you appeal a denial from the SSA.
 Likewise, we can represent you in court.
 If necessary, we can also appeal your case to the Appeals Council.
 Additionally, we can file an appeal in Federal Court.
 We can represent you not matter where you live.
 For example, we have clients in Utah, Nevada, Colorado, Idaho, and California.

 Also, we bring over 60 years of legal experience to your case.
 For instance, Dianna Cannon has been helping her clients win SSD benefits for over thirty years.
 Brett Bunkall and Andria Summers also have many years of legal experience.
 Together, we have won over 20,000 SSDI and SSI hearings.
 You can trust that we will do everything we can to win your SSD and SSI benefits.
 Learn more on our About Us page.